vanesascode/django-postgres-backend-course/readme.md

 ---

-❗ If there are many errors and can't start sever: Delete all files in migrations folder (except for `__init__.py`) + run commands `rm db.sqlite3` + `python manage.py makemigrations` + `python manage.py migrate` - Remeber, you always must drop the database table too.
+❗ If there are many errors and can't start sever: Delete all files in migrations folder (except for `__init__.py`) + run commands `rm db.sqlite3` + `python manage.py makemigrations` + `python manage.py migrate` - Remember, you always must drop the database table too.
 And you'll have to create a super admin again: `python manage.py createsuperuser`.

 ---